-A proposed pattern gets accepted by the corresponding pattern community only if there have been two or three examples of its use by someone other than the one who suggested the pattern [17].
+A proposed pattern gets accepted by the corresponding pattern community only if there have been two or three examples of its use by someone other than the one who suggested the pattern [16].
 Therefore we have searched for the implementation of the proposed patterns in existing AWES, such as AHA!
-[7], I-Help [16], ISISTutor [12], ELM-ART II [13], BGP-MS (with KN-AHS) [28], Interbook [15], AST [37] and ALE [36].
+[4], I-Help [10], ISIS-Tutor [7], ELM-ART II [8], BGP-MS (with KN-AHS) [11], Interbook [9], AST [13], INSPIRE [37], DCG [38], ACE [39] and ALE [12].

 The next step was to describe them in a suitable format in a similar way to patterns of other domains.
-As eloquently stated in [23], it is more difficult to describe patterns than to actually find them.
-Almost all of the approaches that have proposed patterns in a subject field have also suggested a novel way of describing and cataloging them.
-Our suggestion for a pattern description format is largely based on the format proposed in [30] and contains the following fields:
+As eloquently stated in [40], it is more difficult to describe patterns than to actually find them.
+Almost all of the approaches that have proposed patterns in a subject field have also suggested a novel way of describing and cataloguing them.
+Our suggestion for a pattern description format is largely based on the format proposed in [41] and contains the following fields:

 - 1. Name a unique name to distinguish the pattern and uniquely refer to it. - 2.
-Problem a brief description of the design problem at hand - 3.
-Context the situation in which the problem is solved by the solution.
+Problem a brief description of the design problem at hand.

-- 4. Forces the often contradictory factors that need to be accounted for when choosing a solution to the problem. - 5.
+- 3. Context the situation in which the problem is solved by the solution. - 4.
+Forces the often-contradictory factors that need to be accounted for when choosing a solution to the problem. - 5.
 Solution a description of the solution proposed by this pattern that addresses the problem and motivation stated earlier. - 6.
 Related Patterns other patterns that are related to this one in some way, e.g. they are involved in the solution. - 7.
 Known uses examples of real AWES where this pattern has been applied.

-A significant number of patterns of this language have been presented in [39].
-For illustrative purposes, in this paper we include the USER GOALS pattern, which refers to the user's educational goals when using the AWES.
+A significant number of patterns of this language have been presented in [36].
+For illustrative purposes, in this paper we include one pattern from each level as seen in Fig. 2, namely the USER MODEL COMPONENT, the USER MODEL DESCRIPTION and the USER GOALS patterns.